hashicorp/consul/website/source/api/acl/tokens.html.md

 ### Parameters

-- `Description` `(string: "")` - Free form human readable description of this token.
+- `Description` `(string: "")` - Free form human readable description of the token.

-- `Policies` `(array<PolicyLink>)` - This is the list of policies that should be applied to this token.
+- `Policies` `(array<PolicyLink>)` - The list of policies that should be applied to the token.
 A PolicyLink is an object with an "ID" and/or "Name" field to specify a policy.
-With this tokens can be linked to policies either by the policy name or by the policy ID.
-When policies are linked by name they will internally be resolved to the policy ID.
+With the PolicyLink, tokens can be linked to policies either by the policy name or by the policy ID.
+When policies are linked by name they will be internally resolved to the policy ID.
 With linking tokens internally by IDs, Consul enables policy renaming without breaking tokens.

-- `Local` `(bool: false)` - If true, indicates that this token should not be replicated globally and instead be local to the current datacenter.
+- `Local` `(bool: false)` - If true, indicates that the token should not be replicated globally and instead be local to the current datacenter.

 ### Sample Payload